lilian-pouliquen/bot-lg/README.md

 |   +-- package-lock.json           : node dependencies to be installed
 |   +-- package.json                : node dependencies to be installed
 |
-+-- php-api                         : contains the files needed by the PHP API
++-- init-postgres                   : contains the files used to init the PostgreSQL database +-- php-api                         : contains the files needed by the PHP API
 |
 +-- .dist.env                       : docker-compose environment variables file template